EcastroGit/app-employees-system/backend/README.md

 ## Database specifications

-For this proyect to work in development, you need to have MySQL installed with a connection instance running on your local machine.
-Its neccesary to create a database called **employee_system** with the following tables, although you can customize the project according to needs.
+To ensure the functionality of this project, it is essential to have MySQL installed on your local machine, with a connection instance up and running.
+Additionally, it is necessary to create a database named __employee_system__ containing the specified tables.
+However, customization of the project can be implemented according to specific requirements.

 ### tables: